In your third year you will attend one of our partner institutions in Málaga, Madrid or Barcelona. Teaching will be in Spanish.

 GCSEs: Five GCSEs at grade 4 (C) or above, which must include English

-General studies, critical thinking, citizenship, global perspectives and research, and thinking skills
+General studies, critical thinking, citizenship, global perspectives and research, and thinking skills.

-6 in Spanish at Higher Level
+6 in HL Spanish

 Please note: Applicants whose backgrounds or personal circumstances have impacted their academic performance may receive a reduced offer.
 Please see our contextual admissions policy for more information.